 So what might these systemic issues be?
 What do they look like, in our local contexts?
 These are difficult questions to answer without offending some, who might recognise their own church communities in the examples given.
-However, there is an axiom which states that ‘a bad system will beat a good person every time’ [ii] and, if this is correct, to avoid identifying the glitches in our systems would not serve our people well.
+However, there is an axiom which states that ‘a bad system will beat a good person every time’ [ii] and, if this is correct, then to avoid identifying the glitches in our systems would not serve our people well.
 We must ‘grasp the nettle’, for their sakes.

 #1 – Leadership Development

 The first systemic issue is around leadership development.
 To explain this let us consider family dynamics again.
 Parents of small children will often tell them what to do (and rightly so), but this rarely works for very long.
 By the time children become teenagers, they resist such authoritative parenting styles, as to become mature they really need a more consultative approach.
 They need to move away from obedience and towards taking personal responsibility.

 However, many churches hinder their members from becoming mature in this way.
 For example, when well-meaning church leaders assume too much responsibility, and neglect to allow others to try things out, they are unwittingly acting like the over-protective parents of small children.
 By doing so, they create systems which effectively infantilise their people, which obviously limits the growth and development of any potential leaders among them.